-D. Blunt traumatic arrest:
+6. Blunt traumatic arrest:

-- i.
-For patient found to be pulseless, apneic, and without signs of life, may pronounce dead on scene - ii.
-If patient becomes pulseless and apneic on scene: - Perform bilateral needle decompression if blunt chest trauma - For asystole or wide complex PEA and transport to trauma center is > 5 minutes, may pronounce dead on the scene - For narrow complex PEA or shockable rhythm, initiate/continue resuscitative efforts and transport to the trauma center - iii.
-If the patient becomes pulseless and apneic during transport: - Perform bilateral needle decompression if blunt chest trauma - For asystole or wide complex PEA and transport to trauma center is > 5 minutes, may pronounce dead - For narrow complex PEA or shockable rhythm, initiate/continue resuscitative efforts and transport to the trauma center
+- A. For patient found to be pulseless, apneic, and without signs of life, may pronounce dead on scene - B. If patient becomes pulseless and apneic on scene: - i.
+Perform bilateral needle decompression if blunt chest trauma - ii.
+For asystole or wide complex PEA and transport to trauma center is > 5 minutes, may pronounce dead on the scene - iii.
+For narrow complex PEA or shockable rhythm, initiate/continue resuscitative efforts and transport to the trauma center - C. If the patient becomes pulseless and apneic during transport: - i.
+Perform bilateral needle decompression if blunt chest trauma - ii.
+For asystole or wide complex PEA and transport to trauma center is > 5 minutes, may pronounce dead - iii.
+For narrow complex PEA or shockable rhythm, initiate/continue resuscitative efforts and transport to the trauma center

-E. Penetrating traumatic arrest:
+7. Penetrating traumatic arrest:

-- i.
-If patient found to be pulseless, apneic, and without signs of life, may pronounce dead on the scene - ii.
-If patient noted at any time to have palpable pulses or other signs of life continue resuscitation and transport - iii.
-If patient becomes pulseless and apneic and transport time to trauma center is < 15 minutes, continue resuscitation and transport - iv.
-If patient becomes pulseless and apneic and transport time to trauma center is > 15 minutes, initiate resuscitation and contact medical control - 4.
-Contact Medical Control as needed for assistance with decision making - 5.
-Police personnel should always be requested if not already present on the scene - 6.
-If a patient loses vital signs during transport and resuscitative efforts are considered futile (valid DNR order, blunt trauma arrest, etc.), it is appropriate to discontinue resuscitation efforts and the of emergency lights and siren - 7.
+- A. If patient found to be pulseless, apneic, and without signs of life, may pronounce dead on the scene - B. If patient noted at any time to have palpable pulses or other signs of life continue resuscitation and transport - C. If patient becomes pulseless and apneic and transport time to trauma center is < 15 minutes, continue resuscitation and transport - D. If patient becomes pulseless and apneic and transport time to trauma center is > 15 minutes, initiate resuscitation and contact medical control - 8.
+Contact Medical Control as needed for assistance with decision making - 9.
+Police personnel should always be requested if not already present on the scene - 10.
+If a patient loses vital signs during transport and resuscitative efforts are considered futile (valid DNR order, blunt trauma arrest, etc.), it is appropriate to discontinue resuscitation efforts and the use of emergency lights and siren - 11.
 Any equipment placed during the resuscitation attempt (BIAD airway, endotracheal tube, IO line, NG/OG tube) should remain in place after pronouncing the patient